Your collection account

 Sharing high resolution images

-You can tell if you are watching a group or a discussion by signing into Art Detective, and going on to the individual group page, or on the discussions pages.
-If the 'eye' symbol is green it means you are watching the group or discussion.
-Click the 'eye' to unwatch groups or discussions.
+You can tell if you are watching a group or a discussion by signing into Art Detective and going to the individual group page, or to the discussions pages.
+If the 'eye' symbol is red it means you are watching the group or discussion.
+Click the 'eye' to stop watching groups or discussions.
 If you are watching a group, you will automatically watch any new discussions that are posted which are assigned to that group.

-To see the status of proposed discussions you will need to be signed in.
+To see the status of each submission you will need to be signed in.
 Please note that completed proposed discussions will be removed from this menu.
-Proposed discussions are completed either when the discussion is made public, or if Art UK believe the query has been resolved.
+Proposed discussions are completed either when the discussion is made public, or if Art UK believes the query has been resolved.

-If you would like to contact Art UK privately, please email firstname.lastname@example.org or call 020 7927 6250.
+If you would like to contact Art UK privately, please email firstname.lastname@example.org or call 020 7927 6263.